PhoenixZMQ 7.2.0

 Definition PZmqBackend.h:25

-References PZmqParam::bufferSizeByte, PZmqParam::dataRate, PZmqParam::nbBufferMessage, PZmqParam::threadAffinity, and PZmqParam::type.
+References PZmqParam::bufferSizeByte, PZmqParam::dataRate, PZmqParam::linger, PZmqParam::nbBufferMessage, PZmqParam::threadAffinity, and PZmqParam::type.

-Referenced by PZmqBackend::client().
+Referenced by PZmqSocketGenerator::client().

 + Here is the caller graph for this function: